43615/adc-lang/MANUAL.md

   - `alpha`: Second Feigenbaum constant (α)
   - `epsilon`: [Machine epsilon](https://en.wikipedia.org/wiki/Machine_epsilon) for 64-bit floats.
   - If higher precision is desired, compute it using an infinite series or similar.
 TODO: make scripts for that
 - `NNa N → NNz` generates a random natural number below *a* with a uniform distribution.
 RNG is seeded from [an OS source](https://docs.rs/getrandom/latest/getrandom/index.html#supported-targets) on demand and remains for one interpreter instance.
-Still available in [restricted mode](#os-commands), as meaningful attacks are impossible.
   - `` NZa `N `` seeds the RNG with *a* if positive, taking the lowest 256 bits.
 If *a* is `` `1 ``, it's seeded from the OS again.
 - `NFa NZb t → NFz`: Monadic trigonometric/hyperbolic functions of *a* (angles in radians), selected by *b*:
   - `1`: sine